 Standard Extended

 level level

-in grade 9 and 10
+in grade 9

 5 lessons per 5 lessons per

 week week

-In grades 9 and 10 Mathematics is organized in two levels of challenge: standard mathematics and extended mathematics.
+In grade 9 Mathematics is organized in two levels of challenge: standard mathematics and extended mathematics.

-- ♦ Standard mathematics aims to give all students a sound knowledge of mathematical principles while allowing them to develop the skills needed to meet the objectives of MYP mathematics. - ♦ Extended mathematics consists of the standard mathematics framework supplemented by additional topics and skills.
+- Standard mathematics aims to give all students a sound knowledge of mathematical principles while allowing them to develop the skills needed to meet the objectives of MYP mathematics. - Extended mathematics consists of the standard mathematics framework supplemented by additional topics and skills.
 This level provides greater breadth and depth to the standard mathematics framework.
 Within the prescribed framework, all MYP mathematics courses should ensure that students: apply mathematics to authentic real-life situations and perform investigations to discover patterns.